The First Home Guarantee (FHBG) is a federal government program designed to support eligible first home buyers get into the property market sooner.

 Pros

-To avoid paying LMI you typically need to have a 20% deposit.
-If your deposit is less, LMI generally applies.
+To avoid paying LMI, you typically need to have a 20% deposit.
+If your deposit is less than that, LMI generally applies.

-Avoiding LMI can save some buyers tens of thousands of dollars.
-For example, according to Savings.com.au’s LMI Calculator, a first home buyer purchasing a $700,000 property with a 5% deposit could pay more than $36,000 for LMI.
+In practical terms, avoiding LMI can save tens of thousands of dollars.
+For example, according to Savings.com.au's LMI Calculator, a first home buyer purchasing a $700,000 property with a 5% deposit could be up for more than $36,000 in LMI.

 Purchase sooner

-For first home buyers, saving for a 20% deposit can take longer than a decade.
-Entering the property market with a deposit of just 5% can mean you are able to purchase a property sooner.
+Research shows saving for a 20% deposit can take longer than a decade in some Australian locations.
+Buying a home with a deposit of just 5% can mean you are able to get into the property market sooner rather than watching home prices increase faster than your deposit savings balance.

 Cons